googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 value is treated like a 16-bit integer.
 (In this sense, the delta and the F2DOT14 value can be viewed as integer values in units of 1/16384ths.)

-If the context in which the VarF2Dot14 is used contrains the valid range for the default value, then any variations by applying deltas are clipped to that range.
+If the context in which the VarF2Dot14 is used constrains the valid range for the default value, then any variations by applying deltas are clipped to that range.

 #### VarFixed